If you've had to cancel your family trip, adventure to your backyard.

 2. Map where activities will take place.

 A lawn area may be the site of a soccer game, bocce ball or croquet, but it can also double as an overnight camping zone for the kids in a family tent.
 Try a fire pit for roasting hot dogs for lunch or s'mores at night.
 Use your backyard for creating crafts, potting plants and having a picnic.
+We love using something like this genius U-stand for the picnic area to bring both shade and easy access to treats all in one place.

 3. Assess what you have + consider their creative uses.